los7key/garden/docs/faq.md

 ??? question "Q31.
 Why do you share all this information in public?"
     Aside from my feelings and opinions, I suspect most of my personal data has already been compromised as part of a breach somewhere.
 As for the rest, I usually give opinions out for free, might as well have them all in one place.

+??? question "Q33.
+Why does it seem so long since you've had any new content?"
+    This is why there is no RSS feed or newsletter.
+I write when I'm in the mood.
+I don't want to force it by trying to write when I'm in the right frame of mind.
+You get what you get.

 ## Site